These moist Keto chocolate donuts will satisfy the most urgent chocolate craving. A delicious treat that's sugar free, gluten free and low carb.

 You all know I'm a bit of a chocolate fiend.
 I adore my fabulously fudgy keto brownies, this really simple low carb chocolate tart and my chocolate walnut fat bombs - I almost always have an emergency batch of those little life-savers in the freezer.

-Instead of just using cocoa, I also added melted chocolate for more WOW and increased the amount of double/heavy cream to counteract the additional firmness of the chocolate.
+Instead of just using cocoa, I also added melted chocolate for more WOW.
+Then I increased the amount of double/heavy cream to counteract the additional firmness of the chocolate.

 I decided to use unsweetened chocolate in the recipe.
 I used this UK brand, which is available in my local Sainsbury's.
 A good alternative for those of you in the US would be this brand, which, as my US based friends tell me, is widely available across the pond.